-The results also speak to the usefulness of medical necessity checking software.
-The response to the Two Midnights rule is driven by the 67 percent of hospitals in Florida with this software installed in 2012.
-This software could be aiding providers in the decision between an inpatient or observation stay by notifying them of relatively obscure billing rules like the Two Midnights rule, which can depend on details irrelevant to a patient's actual medical necessity, like the patient's ED arrival hour.
+response to the Two Midnights rule is driven by the 67 percent of hospitals in Florida with this software installed in 2012.
+This software could be aiding providers deciding between an inpatient or observation stay by notifying them of relatively obscure billing rules such as the Two Midnights rule, which can depend on details irrelevant to a patient's actual medical necessity, such as the patient's ED arrival hour.

-Overall, I find that in response to auditing, hospitals reoptimized to reduce Medicare spending, and manage to do so without affecting patient health outcomes.
+Overall, I find that in response to auditing, hospitals reoptimize to reduce Medicare spending, and they manage to do so without affecting patient health outcomes.
 This indicates that most of the welfare effect of RAC auditing comes through the savings to the government and the compliance costs incurred by hospitals, rather than through changes in the quality of care provided to patients.